Ryan-Raiz/avanti/src/read/1-Chapter/README.md

 He got back to his hotel trying to analyze whether meeting Sasha in US was suspicious.
 Yes, she was working for a big international insurance enterprise with offices all around the world and yes they could potentially launch a new product in US but since he started to work for `Mom`, he became overly suspicious and let's be honest he never believed in serendipity.

-He decided to try to find out tomorrow whether his suspicion has any real base below it.
+He needed to dig deeper to understand what going on.